A Division of the Center for Community Services

 Workforce Investment Act Plan

-The Atlanta Regional Workforce Board’s Workforce Investment Act Plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review and comment.
-A copy of the plan is available at the Atlanta Regional Commission (ARC), the administrative and fiscal agent for the Chief Elected Officials of the above counties.
+The Atlanta Regional Workforce Board’s Workforce Investment Act Plan update for the counties of Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties is available for review at the Atlanta Regional Commission (ARC), the administrative and fiscal agent for the Chief Elected Officials of the above counties.
 Please contact the Workforce Solutions Division at 404-463-3326 if you are interested in reviewing the document at the ARC offices.

 Recent Workforce Board News